IgnacioGB1990/Battleship/README.md

 # Battleship
 Battleship game developed using Numpy.

-In this version of the game the user will be able to play agains a computer.
-Each will have randomly selected their boat position prior the start of the game.
+In this version of the game the user will be able to play against the computer a simplified version of Battleship.
+Each player will be assigned a random boat position prior the start of the game.
 The number of boats consist of:

 * 4 boats with length of 1